Wild and other hostile NHL teams sharing same hotels in Edmonton

 Ice conditions

-When the Wild got on the ice Wednesday to face the Avalanche, that was the first contest of the day.
+When the Wild got on the ice Wednesday to face the Avalanche, that was the first game of the day.